 Tip 5- Consider the Sit Down Meals over Quick Serve

 Save yourself the hassle and make sure to book some Advanced Dining Reservations where you will have a guaranteed sit down meal because there will rarely be seating for walk up requests.
-Dining reservations can be booked starting at 180 days of your arrival.

 Tip 6- Remember that Florida Weather is a little crazy

 Orlando typically has pretty pleasant weather during the holidays.
+We’re talking like mid 70’s on average.

 Just because it’s typical doesnt mean it’s guaranteed!